planckestein0578/bhaswan-portfolio/README.md

 - **Problem-Solving**
 - **Team Collaboration**
 - **Critical Thinking**
+- **Science And Mathematics**
+-
 ## Projects
 - **Electromyography Bionic Prosthetic**: Developed a bionic prosthetic controlled by electromyography signals.
 - **Animal Repulsion Sound Device**: Created a device using sound frequencies to humanely repel animals.
 - **Arduino-Based Projects**: Worked on various projects using Arduino, demonstrating hands-on skills and creativity.
 - **ESP-32 Based Projects**: Designed and implemented projects using the ESP-32 microcontroller for advanced IoT applications.
+- **Fortran Projects**: Worked on numerous Fortran Projects, also I have replicated some of the complex projects.

+- ## Achievements
+- **I have been SCHOOL STUDENT COUNCIL LEADER.
+- **I have been SCHOOL HOUSE/CLUB CAPTAIN.
+- **1st Place in Science, General Knowlegde, Social Science Quizes.
+- **1st Place in Math Working Model Making.
+- **1st Place in Chess Tournament.
+- **1st Place in Athletics(Relay).
+- **2nd Place in Soccer.
+-